André Bahia: Shonan Bellmare

 In the 2017 season, Bahia featured in the first team as centre–back position, starting the season well, going the first five league matches without defeat in the J2 League.
 However, in a 1–0 loss against Oita Trinita on 22 April 2017, he was sent–off for second bookable offence, receiving a red card at the last minute.
 After returning to the first team from suspension, Bahia then played a role when he assisted Naoki Yamada to score the winning goal against Matsumoto Yamaga.
 Between 10 June 2017 to 25 June 2017, he helped the side earn three clean sheets, all of them were wins for Shonan Bellmore.
 Then on 16 July 2017, Bahia scored his first goal for the club, in a 2–0 win over Tokyo Verdy.
 Between 16 August 2017 and 26 August 2017, he, again, helped the side earn three clean sheets, two of them were wins for Shonan Bellmore.
 Bahia then scored two goals between 9 September 2017 and 16 September 2017 against Kamatamare Sanuki and Renofa Yamaguchi.
 He then helped Shonan Bellmore win promotion back to J.League 1 after a 1–1 draw against Zweigen Kanazawa on 29 October 2017.
 At the end of the 2017 season, Bahia went on to make thirty–nine appearances and scoring four times in all competitions.
 For his performance, he was named J.League 2 Best XI, along with Yota Akimoto.

 At the start of the 2018 season, Bahia set up a goal for Temma Matsuda, who scored an equaliser in a 1–1 draw against Kawasaki Frontale on 2 March 2018.
 He continued to regain his first team place in the first half of the season.
 However, Bahia soon found himself out of the first team, having appeared on the substitute bench.
 On 9 May 2018, he scored his first goal of the season, in a 4–3 win over Vissel Kobe in the group stage of the J.League Cup.
 Although he appeared in the first team occasionally, Bahia continued to remain in the sidelined for the rest of the season.
 At the end of the 2018 season, he went on to make seventeen appearances and scoring once in all competitions.

 It was announced on 10 January 2019 that Bahia's contract with Shonan Bellmare was not renewed and left the club.

 International career

 In 2000, Bahia was called up by Mário Zagallo to represent Brazil at the under 20 level, and some point, he even became the captain of this team.
 Three years, Bahia was then called up to the Brazil again but this time, it was at the under 23 level.

-After five years at Netherlands since joining Feyenoord, Bahia said he's open to apply for the Netherlands citizenship, though he's also applying for a Portuguese citizenship.
+After five years in the Netherlands after joining Feyenoord, Bahia said that he was open to apply for Dutch citizenship, and was applying for a Portuguese citizenship.
 Bahia said he was open to play for the national team.